San Francisco pollen forecast — North Beach neighborhood

 Will pollen levels change in San Francisco tomorrow?

-On 26 June 2026, pollen conditions in San Francisco will be similar to today, with grass at low levels
+On 17 July 2026, pollen conditions in San Francisco will be similar to today with no significant pollen expected.

 Is pollen expected to decrease in San Francisco this week?